KKyang/OpenCV-Tutorial/README.md

 OpenCV-Tutorial
 ===============

-An easy understanding OpenCV tutorial using Qt.
+An easy understanding OpenCV tutorial with Qt.